 Solution to a Wandering Mind – Abandon Everything?

-Living in a busy society, we are bombarded with multiple thought objects continuously.
-Of course, it can be reduced by going to a quiet place, where there are fewer EXTERNAL objects that could give rise to multiple thoughts; many people do that to find a “bit of peace”.
-Better yet, we can go to a meditation retreat where we focus the mind on the breath for example, and get a wonderful calmness.
+Living in a busy society, we are continuously bombarded with multiple thought objects.
+Of course, this can be reduced by going to a quiet place, where there are fewer external objects that could give rise to defiled thoughts; many people do that to find “peace of mind.”
+Better yet, we can go to a meditation retreat, where we focus the mind on the breath, for example, and get a wonderful calmness.

 To understand what actually happens in our minds, let us think about the following case: